jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 In the constructor of `HW3O3CPU`, `num_int_regs` refers to the number of *integer physical registers* and `num_fp_regs` refers to the number of *floating point physical registers*.

 **NOTE**: Both register files must be larger than the 32 entries or gem5 will hang.
-This is becuase the number of physical registers must be bigger than or equal to the number of logical registers.
+This is because the number of physical registers must be bigger than or equal to the number of logical registers.
 RISC-V ISA defines 32 logical registers.

 ### big and LITTLE cores

 In this assignment, you are required to design your own high-performance and efficient cores.
 You need to add two core designs to `components/processors.py`.
-In `componets/processors.py`, create a model based on `HW3O3CPU` and name it `HW3BigCore`.
+In `components/processors.py`, create a model based on `HW3O3CPU` and name it `HW3BigCore`.
 This core will be your high-performance core for the assignment.
 Create another model in `components/processors.py` and name it `HW3LittleCore`.
 This core will be your efficient core for the assignment.
-You can use information available on the internet on the different core microarchitectures to configure your `HW3BigCore` and `HW3LittleCore`.
+You can use the information available on the internet on the different core micro-architectures to configure your `HW3BigCore` and `HW3LittleCore`.
 As a starting point, take a look at [WikiChip](https://en.wikichip.org/wiki/WikiChip) and [AnandTech](https://www.anandtech.com/).
 Your instructor has loosely modeled their `HW3BigCore` on [Intel Sunny Cove](https://en.wikichip.org/wiki/intel/microarchitectures/sunny_cove) and their `HW3LittleCore` on [Intel Gracemont](https://en.wikichip.org/wiki/intel/microarchitectures/gracemont).